NEW: Services will be held Sunday morning at Emanuel AME Church

 In Charleston, hundreds joined the March for Black Lives.

-The group walked in silence to Emanuel AME Church from a nearby park, and stopped outside the church to lay flowers at the makeshift memorial.
+The group began the march in total silence as they walked to Emanuel AME Church from a nearby park, stopping outside the church to lay flowers at the makeshift memorial.

 Once they passed the church, the group filled Charleston’s iconic King Street, usually packed with tourists this time of year.
 Many carried signs of support for the victims of the Charleston shooting and the black community: “STILL WE RISE,” “Hand in Hand,” “Do the right thing,” “Black Lives Matter,” signs read.